What is Cupping Therapy?

 It has been found that cupping therapy can affect tissues up to 4 inches deep; affecting blood vessels, fascia, muscles, and scar tissue.

-There are different types of cupping techniques two of which are the most popular: stationary and gliding cups.
+There are different types of cupping techniques, but the two most popular are stationary and gliding cups.

 Stationary Cupping